-If your new to keeping chickens you may have already witnessed social drama in the chicken yard.
+If you’re new to keeping chickens you may have already witnessed social drama in the chicken yard.
 Sometimes it can get ugly when a flock is establishing a pecking order, and it’s especially disturbing to watch when introducing new birds.
 I hope this article helps you better understand the social behavior among chickens.
-Once you learn how it all works, you’ll find your own clever ways minimize trouble.
+Once you learn how it all works, you’ll find your own clever ways to minimize trouble.

 Tips: Provide food and water in more than one place so the lower birds in the pecking order aren’t bullied.
-Don’t overcrowd the coop or yard, offer enough space, allowing weaker birds to escape to safety from the dominate ones.
+Don’t overcrowd the coop or yard, offer enough space, allowing weaker birds to escape to safety from the dominant ones.

 What Is The Pecking Order And Why Is It Important?